 Apply online at https://wmich.infoready4.com.
 Log in with a Bronco NetID and password.

-There are two application deadlines, one in September and one in January.
+There are two application deadlines, one in the fall and one in the spring.

 All proposals shall be written for a non-specialist audience.

 - Awards are for one year.
 The time period begins at the award date designated for each competition.

 - The maximum amount of an SFSA is $2,000.
 Award funds must be used within the one-year project period; they cannot be carried forward beyond the award termination date.

 - Within 60 days of the end of the award year, the PI must submit a report describing the outcomes of the project, including a listing of any papers, presentations and creative works.
 The Office of Research and Innovation (ORI) will provide the RPC with an annual report on scholarly activity resulting from the SFSA program.

 - Awardees cannot draw on Faculty Research and Creative Activity Award and SFSA funds during the same fiscal year.
 Proposals for consecutive awards (i.e., FRACAA then SFSA or SFSA then FRACAA) must disclose the existing award and include a rationale for the connection if one exists.

 Individuals or groups of individuals eligible for awards are restricted to all those holding board‐appointed faculty rank who are members of the bargaining unit at the time the SFSA proposals are due and who submitted a satisfactory final report for any previous SFSA or FRACAA award.

 - An applicant whose appointment at WMU terminates prior to or during the year of award implementation may submit an application, but shall not receive an award until he/she has an appointment at WMU covering the year of implementation.

 - Previous SFSA awardees are eligible every second year following the latest award.